Motseki/plp-project/README.md

+# Status of the Project
+The project is not finished.
+It is still the work in progress.
+I am working towards finishing it by 31st December 2024.

 # Youth Entrepreneurship Hub
 An online network for founders and innovators to connect, make introductions, seek funding and share advice.